mcneel/developer.rhino3d.com/_guide_topics/rhinocommon/using-nuget.md

 ## Footnotes
 [^1]: This means that if you install the Grasshopper NuGet package, the matching RhinoCommon package will be installed automatically.
 [^2]: If your project already references one of the above assemblies, don't worry!
 NuGet will handle it.
+[^a]: Your plug-in will not load if it uses parts of the API which don't exist in the running version of Rhino.

 [RhinoCommon]: https://www.nuget.org/packages/rhinocommon
 [Grasshopper]: https://www.nuget.org/packages/grasshopper